Machine learning with hard constraints: Neural Differential-Algebraic Equations (DAEs) as a general formalism

 April 8 2022 in Differential Equations, Julia, Science, Scientific ML | Tags: | Author: Christopher Rackauckas

 In this paper we introduce JuliaSim, a high-performance programming environment designed to blend traditional modeling and simulation with machine learning.
 JuliaSim can build accelerated surrogates from component-based models, such as those conforming to the FMI standard, using continuous-time echo state networks (CTESN).
 The foundation of this environment, ModelingToolkit.jl, is an acausal modeling language which can compose the trained surrogates as components within its staged compilation process.
 As a complementary factor we present the JuliaSim model library, a standard library with differential-algebraic equations and pre-trained surrogates, which can be composed using the modeling system for design, optimization, and control.
-We demonstrate the effectiveness of the surrogate-accelerated modeling and simulation approach on HVAC dynamics by showing that the CTESN surrogates accurately capture the dynamics of a HVAC cycle … READ MORE
+We demonstrate the effectiveness of the surrogate-accelerated modeling and simulation approach on HVAC dynamics by showing that the CTESN surrogates accurately capture the dynamics of a HVAC … READ MORE

 Learning Epidemic Models That Extrapolate, AI4Pandemics